Amdad92/php_and_laravel_recap-2025/README.md

-# php_and_laravel_recap-2025
-A comprehensive recap of PHP and Laravel basics to advanced concepts, revisiting my 2024 journey in 2025 with step-by-step learning.
-Perfect for developers seeking a structured recap of Laravel and PHP
+# PHP and Laravel Recap 2025

+Welcome to my **PHP and Laravel Recap 2025** repository! 🎉

+This repository serves as a complete step-by-step review of my Laravel and PHP learning journey from 2024.
+It is designed to revisit key concepts, improve understanding, and help others with a structured learning resource.

+## Objectives
+- To recap PHP and Laravel concepts from basics to advanced.
+- To document the journey with code snippets, notes, and practical examples.
+- To provide a structured learning resource for aspiring developers.